 For instance, Bill Gross, the founder of Overture, back in the 1990s was already looking to an alternative search engine that would be based on natural language.

 This was undoubtedly innovative, and it was something that people would have liked.
 However, the timing might have been too early.
 As semantic technologies were not mature enough to be the main component of search, the whole endeavor became unfeasible.

 How do you assess if the timing is right?
 Although there is no easy way, you can look around and see whether complementary technologies are mature enough.

 Take the case in which you have a product, like a video service, which makes it possible for anyone to watch in streaming your content.
-As that video service runs on a particular technology for which there is not yet accepted standard, millions of users might be not able to use your content.
+As that video service runs on a particular technology for which there is not yet an accepted standard, millions of users might be not able to use your content.

-That tells you that you're too early.
+That tells you that you’re too early.
 How do you handle that?
-You can either push to reach as fast as possible the right timing (think of when Google, together with other commercial search engines developed Schema.org as an attempt to bring semantic search to its core algorithm, today Schema is a critical part of that).
+You can either push to reach as fast as possible the right timing (think of when Google, together with other commercial search engines developed Schema.org as an attempt to bring the semantic search to its core algorithm, today Schema is a critical part of that).